Casey's: 1970s–1990s

-2000–present
+2000s–2020s

 In January 2006, Casey's purchased Lincoln, Nebraska-based Gas 'N Shop.
 On August 7, 2006, Casey's agreed to purchase the 33-store HandiMart chain, based in Cedar Rapids, Iowa, in a $63 million deal.

 In March 2010, Alimentation Couche-Tard (operator of several convenience store chains, including Circle K) offered $1.9 billion for control of the company, and later announced a proxy fight for control.
-Casey's rejected Couche-Tard's offer and was successful in September 2010 in retaining its board of directors vs. Couche-Tard's nominated slate.
+Casey's rejected Couche-Tard's offer and was successful in September 2010 in retaining its board of directors against Couche-Tard's nominated slate.

 While Casey's and Couche-Tard were battling for company control, in September 2010, 7-Eleven offered a $2 billion bid for control of the company.
 Casey's and 7-Eleven engaged in discussions, but in November 2010 elected not to proceed with a merger.

+In April 2016, Casey's opened a distribution center in Terre Haute, Indiana, the company's second.
 Casey's announced in 2017 that it plans to open about 10 new locations in western Ohio.

 Casey's announced plans in August 2018 to build a store in Huber Heights, Ohio.

-In 2018 Casey's announced under increasing pressure from outside investors to adopt a range of new digital initiatives including a new Fleet Card, Mobile App, and loyalty program for Casey customers.
+In 2018 Casey's announced under increasing pressure from outside investors to adopt a range of new digital initiatives including a new Fleet Card, mobile app, and loyalty program for Casey customers.
 The CEO announced in late 2018 the initiative would be complete by Quarter 1 of 2020.

+2020–present

-In October 2020, Casey's announced a rebranding, including a new logo and dropping 'General Stores' from its name.
+In October 2020, Casey's announced a rebranding, including a new logo and dropping 'General Stores' from its signage (though it remained in the legal corporate name until 2022).

 In November 2020, Casey's announced it was acquiring Omaha-based Bucky's Convenience Stores, a 94 store chain, in a $580 million deal.

+In April 2021, Casey's opened a third distribution center in Joplin, Missouri.
+In May, it closed its acquisition of Buchanan Energy and became the owner of 94 Bucky's Convenience Stores.
+As part of the deal, Casey's was ordered to divest six stores to appease regulators.

 In September 2021, Casey's purchased 38 Pilot Food Mart locations and two truck stop locations from Pilot Corporation.
-The locations, located in East Tennessee around the Knoxville area, were owned by the Haslam family outright and not part of the company's national truck stop chain jointly-owned by Pilot, Berkshire Hathaway, and FJ Management.
+The locations in East Tennessee, around the Knoxville area, were owned by the Haslam family outright and not part of the company's national truck stop chain jointly owned by Pilot, Berkshire Hathaway, and FJ Management.